EDCD/EDMarketConnector/PLUGINS.md

     logger.info(data['commander']['name'])
 ```

-This gets called when EDMC has just fetched fresh Cmdr and station data from
+This gets called when the application has just fetched fresh Cmdr and station
-Frontier's servers.
+data from Frontier's servers.

 | Parameter |       Type       | Description                                                                                              |
 | :-------- | :--------------: | :------------------------------------------------------------------------------------------------------- |
 | `data`    | `Dict[str, Any]` | `/profile` API response, with `/market` and `/shipyard` added under the keys `marketdata` and `shipdata` |
 | `is_beta` |      `bool`      | If the game is currently in beta                                                                         |

+---

-#### Plugin-specific events
+### Plugin-specific events

+#### EDSM Notify System
 ```python
 def edsm_notify_system(reply):
     """